|

 and stability of the contingent non-existent

-Comparative Study of time in Aristotelian Philosophy and the Transcendent
+A Comparative Study of time in Aristotelian Philosophy and the Transcendent Theosophy

 A.Shaikh Shoaie